dreamportdev/Osdev-Notes/APIC.md

 * The lower double word is basically an LVT entry, so for their definition check the LVT entry definition
 * The upper double word contains:
     - Bits 17 to 55 are Reserved
-    - Bits 56 to 63 are the Destitnation Field, if the Destination mode is Physical (bit 11 = 0), bits 56 to 59 contains an apic ID, if Logical mode is set (bit 11 = 1) than bits 56 to 63 specify the Logical destination Address (Local mode can define a set of processor)
+    - Bits 56 to 63 are the Destitnation Field, In physical addressing mode (se the destination bit of the entry) it is the local apic id to forward the interrupts to, for more information read the IO-APIC datasheet.

 The number of items is stored in the IO-APIC MADT entry, but usually on modern architectures is 24.